TankerHQ/quickstart-examples/client/web/api-observer/README.md

 ### Create users

 * Enter a user email address (it can be anything you want).
 Let's say: `alice_at_example.com`.
-* Click on the `Open` button to open a Tanker session.
+* Click on the `Start` button to start a Tanker session.
-* Close the session and create a new user (`bob_at_example.com` for instance), by following the same process.
+* Stop the session and create a new user (`bob_at_example.com` for instance), by following the same process.

 ### Encrypt and Decrypt

 In the `Encryption` block:

-* Make sure a Tanker session has been opened
+* Make sure a Tanker session has been started
 * Enter a message in the Encryption input
 * Click on the `Encrypt` button